Divewitholeg/footer-social/DETAILS.md

 ]
 ```

-The `social.json` file below contains an array of objects.
-Each object represents a social link.
-The `icon` property is the name of the svg file in the assets folder.
-The `name` property is the name of the social platform.
-The `url` property is the link to the social platform.
-The `tags` property is an array of strings.
-The strings represent the languages for which the link is displayed.
-The string `all` means that the link is displayed for all languages.
-The string `desktop` means that the link is displayed only on desktop devices.
-The string `mobile` means that the link is displayed only on mobile devices.
+Below you will find the `social.json` file, which is home to an array of objects.
+Each object serves as a representation of a social link.
+The `icon` property holds the name of the corresponding SVG file in the assets folder, while the `name` property contains the name of the social platform itself.
+The `url` property, on the other hand, keeps track of the link to the social platform.
+Lastly, the `tags` property is an array of strings that showcase the languages the link is displayed for.
+If the string is `all`, then the link is visible for all languages.
+If the string is `desktop`, then the link will only show on desktop devices.
+Similarly, if the string is `mobile`, then the link will only display on mobile devices.

 ```json
 [